prettier/prettier-eslint/README.md

 This is basically the same as `eslintPath` except for the `prettier` module.

+#### prettierLast (?Boolean)

+By default, `prettier-eslint` will run `prettier` first, then `eslint --fix`.
+This is great if you want to use `prettier`, but override some of the styles you don't like using `eslint --fix`.

+An alternative approach is to use different tools for different concerns.
+If you provide `pretterLast: true`, it will run `eslint --fix` first, then `prettier`.
+This allows you to use `eslint` to look for bugs and/or bad practices, and use `prettier` to enforce code style.

 ### throws

 `prettier-eslint` will propagate errors when either `prettier` or `eslint` fails for one reason or another.
 In addition